k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements_and_Prerequisites_for_K2cloud_on-prem_K8s_Installation.md

 docker push localhost:32000/image-name:tag
 ```

-* Deploy it in the nginx namespace and restart nginx controller
+* Deploy it in the nginx namespace and restart the nginx controller

 ```bash
 deploy_certificate.sh /path/to/fullchain.cer /path/to/private.key